sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 	- *What will you do today?*
 	- *Is there something blocking you?
 Need help?*

 Sync the team, the team is owner of this planning.
-Sprint tasks should look like a wave (From  the left (todo) for the lesser priority tasks to the right (done) for top priotity tasks).
+Sprint tasks should look like a wave (From  the left (todo) for the lesser priority tasks to the right (done) for top priority tasks).

 if a task in the sprint takes more time than estimated, you have to decide if you keep it or if you move it to the next sprint depending if you are on target or not.